gomorpheus/morpheus-docs/integration_guides/Clouds/google/google.rst

 After reviewing all options, click :guilabel:`NEXT` to advance to the Group selection page.
 Following Group selection, click :guilabel:`COMPLETE` to finish the integration process.
 If you've opted to inventory existing Instances, they will be viewable in |morpheus| shortly.
 At this point, you are ready to provision new resources in Google Cloud Platform as needed!

 ..
-IMPORTANT:: If you experience difficulties adding a GCP Cloud, ensure you have met all the Requirements above, and have logged into Google Cloud and navigated to the Compute Engine sections as it will not be initialized until navigated to upon Google Cloud account creation.
+IMPORTANT:: If you experience difficulties adding a GCP Cloud, review the above guide and ensure you've met all requirements for completing the integration.
+For example, if the Compute Engine API is not enabled, |morpheus| will not accept credentials entered on the Create Cloud modal.
+If you repeatedly run into problems completing the integration process, review the above guide in its entirely and double check that each step is completed and your account meets all configuration requirements.

 Windows Images
 ^^^^^^^^^^^^^^